A Tale of Two-U(1) Axion Models: Pecci-Quinn or Dynamical Solution

 A large class of models solve the strong $CP$ problem by adding additional global $U(1)$ symmetries.
 There are mainly two kinds of $U(1)$s: the one in the Pecci-Quinn mechanism~\cite{Peccei1977,Peccei1977a}, denoted as $U(1)_{PQ}$, is associated with a elementary scalar $\phi$; the other is the axial $U(1)_A$ of some massless fermions charged under gauge groups, which induces the dynamical solution~\cite{Choi1985DA}.

-Although $U(1)_{PQ}$ and $U(1)_A$ symmetries are different, they solve the strong $CP$ problem with the same philosophy: to make the $CP$ phase dynamically cancelled by introducing a $U(1)$ pseudo-Goldstone boson (PGB) with an anomaly-induced potential.
+Although $U(1)_{PQ}$ and $U(1)_A$ symmetries have different origins in ultraviolet region, they solve the strong $CP$ problem with the same philosophy: to make the $CP$ phase dynamically cancelled by introducing a $U(1)$ pseudo-Goldstone boson (PGB) with an anomaly-induced potential.
 For both scenarios, there are fermions axially charged under the global $U(1)$,

 However, the $U(1)$ is broken in different ways: for Pecci-Quinn mechanism, it is broken by the scalar potential $V(\phi)$, and the PGB turns out to be $a \sim\arg\phi$, the axion; in the dynamical solution, it is broken by condensation of the fermions, and the PGB is a composite of the fermion, also known as the dynamical axion.
 The common infrared behavior is that both PGB correspond to some axial currents, whose conservation is broken only by anomaly.
 It inspires a general description of these models, as presented in the following.